-An alumna of the Canadian Opera Company Studio, she performed and covered several main stage roles, among which were Olympia (Contes d’Hoffmann), Amore (Orfeo ed Euridice), First Priestess (Iphigénie en Tauride), Lace Seller (Death in Venice), and she was heard as Iris in Semele and as a “deliciously sexy” Papagena in Die Zauberflöte in the Ensemble performances.
+An alumna of the Canadian Opera Company Ensemble Studio, she performed and covered several main stage roles, among which were Olympia (Les Contes d’Hoffmann), Amore (Orfeo ed Euridice), First Priestess (Iphigénie en Tauride), Lace Seller (Death in Venice), and Iris (Semele).

-Possessing a strong affinity for concert works, Jacqueline has recently sung Bach’s Saint John Passion, Orff’s Carmina Burana, Fauré and Mozart’s Requiem, Mahler’s Symphony No. VIII, Mercure’s Cantate pour une joie, Haydn’s Creation, Pärt’s Stabat Mater, Villa-Lobos’ Bachianas Brasileiras No. 5, I-II, and Vaughan Williams’ Dona Nobis Pacem.
+Possessing a strong affinity for concert works, Jacqueline’s repertoire includes Bach’s Saint John Passion, Orff’s Carmina Burana, the Fauré and Mozart’s Requiems, Mahler’s Symphony No. VIII, Mercure’s Cantate pour une joie, Haydn’s Creation, Pärt’s Stabat Mater, Villa-Lobos’ Bachianas Brasileiras No. 5, I-II, and Vaughan Williams’ Dona Nobis Pacem.

 DEATH IN VENICE

 |IPHIGÉNIE EN TAURIDE

 ORFEO ED EURIDICE

 |COSÌ FAN TUTTE